Year of entry 2024

 Why study at Leeds:

-- Benefit from interdisciplinary teaching with parts of the course taught by academics from the School of Mechanical Engineering, School of Electronic and Electrical Engineering, School of Biomedical Sciences and Leeds University Business School.
+- Benefit from interdisciplinary teaching with parts of the course taught by academics from the School of Mechanical Engineering, School of Electronic and Electrical Engineering, Faculty of Biomedical Sciences and Leeds University Business School.

 - Advance your knowledge and skills in a wide range of areas, preparing you for an exciting and challenging career in medical engineering.

-- Tailor the degree to suit your specific interests with a broad selection of optional modules to choose from, with everything from tissue engineering to biomaterials, functional joint replacement technology to spinal biomechanics – plus many more.
+- Tailor the degree to suit your specific interests with a broad selection of optional modules to choose from, including everything from tissue engineering to biomaterials, functional joint replacement technology to spinal biomechanics – plus many more.

 - Access our School’s impressive range of specialist facilities in materials screening analysis, joint simulation and heart valve simulation plus industry-standard software and CAD facilities.